amw-zero/concerning_quality/_posts/2021-12-30-quality-and-paradigm.md

 Destructive array updates are the perfect example of this.
 The imperative code for our example is way more compact because it's written using an effective DSL.
 The CPU and memory state are abstracted away from the _syntax_, though they are still part of the semantics, i.e. what the program actually does.
 This is the hallmark of DSLs - they make expressing concepts in a particular domain more natural by leaving parts of it implicit.

 So FP and imperative programming mainly differ in their acknowledgement of computer hardware and their adherence to mathematical semantics.
 FP is programming with reasoning, and imperative programming is programming with a machine.
 They intersect at the aforementioned holy grail of formally verified, fast executable programs.
+For that, we need to be able to reason about imperative programs, i.e. reason about execution on a real computer.

 # Reasoning About Execution